Skip to content

 The Bottom Line

-Adobe Photography Plan ($9.99/mo) remains the best all-around choice—Lightroom + Photoshop together is hard to beat.
-Affinity Photo 2 ($69.99 one-time) for Photoshop-level power without subscriptions.
+Adobe Photography Plan ($19.99/mo) remains the best all-around choice—Lightroom + Photoshop together is hard to beat.
+Affinity Photo (free) now offers Photoshop-level power at no cost after Canva's acquisition.
 Capture One ($299 perpetual) for commercial photographers who need the best color science.
 Darktable (free) for budget-conscious photographers who want Lightroom-level capabilities without spending a dime.

 Frequently Asked Questions